 Coin shows are a lot of fun!
-Where else can you visit the equivalent of 40 or more coin dealers in a single day?
-A palpable energy seems to electrify the bourse floor of a large, well attended coin show, as people from all over the world negotiate the buying and selling of rare and wonderful coins!
+Where else can you visit the equivalent of ten, twenty, forty, or even more coin dealers in a single day?
+Palpable energy seems to electrify the bourse floor of large, well-attended coin shows as people from all over the world negotiate the buying and selling of rare and beautiful coins!
+Whether people are searching for a bargain or the perfect coin to complete their collection, coin dealers more than willing to help them.

 Put Yourself in the Coin Show Dealer's Place

-Coin show dealers often bring their best merchandise to coin shows, since they will have an opportunity to interact with other dealers and lots of customers who might be looking to buy the coins they are trying to sell.
-Since the offerings at coin shows usually represent the very best stock that dealers have, they are understandably more nervous about potential losses to that merchandise.
-Therefore, one of the most important things you, as a customer, must always keep in mind is making the dealer comfortable that you are not out to pilfer his prized possessions.
+Coin show dealers often bring some of their best and most expensive merchandise to coin shows since they will have an opportunity to interact with other dealers and lots of customers who might be looking to buy the coins they have for sale.
+Since the offerings at a coin show usually represent the very best stock that dealers have, they are understandably more nervous about potential losses to that merchandise.
+Therefore, one of the most important things you, as a customer, must always keep in mind is making the dealer comfortable that you are not out to steal his prized possessions.

 Coin Show Shopping With Purses and Bags